Sí se puede: Other uses

 During the Israeli legislative election campaign of 2009, Shas used a Hebrew language version of the slogan: "כן. אנחנו יכולים" (ken, anakhnu yekholim).

+The slogan is referenced in the 2023 film Barbie (which, coincidentally, stars America Ferrera, who was also in Gotta Kick it Up!).

+"¡Sí Se Puede!" is the name of the song from the episode "Summer of Cumple" of the Disney Channel animated series, Primos.

 AeroMexico's trademark application

 After AeroMexico, a Mexican airline, had filed a trademark application for "Sí se puede" with the US Trademark Office, lawyers for the United Farm Workers defended the phrase as the intellectual property of the UFW.
 After litigation, AeroMexico agreed not to use the phrase and abandoned its trademark application.